DavidVorick/CodeCommit/UserSpecification.md

 ## LLMs

 CodeCommit supports multiple LLMs.
-The default LLM is gemini-2.5-pro, and other LLMs are also supported.
+The default LLM is gemini-3-pro, and other LLMs are also supported.
 To run a different model, the user should pass a '--model' flag.
 Unrecognized models and unrecognized flags should produce an error.

 The core logic for interfacing with llms is in the 'llm' module.

+### Gemini 3

+User flag: '--model gemini-3-pro'

+API Key Location: agent-config/gemini-key.txt

 ### Gemini 2.5 Pro